Pyleks/Milestone-Project-3/README.md

 - Typed in username and wrong password, (Bug)expected feedback, non given but was not logged in.
 - Typed in only password, but no username, was informed to type in username too.
 - Typed in correct username and correct password, website allowed me to login.
-- When logged in successfully, expecting the page to redirect user to landing page
+- When logged in successfully, expecting the page to redirect user to landing page.

 #### Landing Page(Logged in)
-- Expecting the navigation bar to no longer have Login and Register, but Logout and Username
+- Expecting the navigation bar to no longer have Login and Register, but Logout and Username.
 - Expecting to see a blue + button to add recipes, added correctly.
 - Clicked Blue + icon, getting redirected to create recipes page.
 - Clicked username, getting redirected to client profile page.